-Patrice Clark is a general assignment reporter.
-She joined WLBT in October 2015.
+Patrice Clark is a general assignment reporter and weekend anchor.
+She joined WLBT in October 2016.

 Patrice is a proud native of New Orleans, Louisiana, so she knows about good food and good times.
 As a child, she dreamed of being on television like her role model Oprah Winfrey.